 Nomusa Mngoma, PhD, is a Research Scientist in the Department of Family Medicine, Centre for Studies in Primary Care.
 She is an Associate Professor of Rehabilitation Therapy, with a joint appointment in Global Development Studies at Queen’s University, Canada.
 She is a global health practitioner with research interests in public health promotion, community-engaged research, and behavioural change interventions.
 Social determinants of health are at the core of her work, with a particular focus on poverty and mental health, particularly, in rural areas, HIV/AIDS and gender-based violence.
 She is also interested in indigenous ways of being, health and wellness.

-Fella Benabed is a professor of global Anglophone literature, and she teaches at the English department of Badji Mokhtar-Annaba University in Algeria.
-In her research, she is interested in the postcolonial, narrative, medical, and ecological approaches to literature.
-She is a US Department of State alumna: she took part in the Study of the United States Institute on Contemporary American Literature, University of Louisville, Kentucky in 2011, and she was a Fulbright senior visiting scholar at Columbia University in the city of New York in 2021.
-In her Fulbright project, she worked on ‘Nervous Conditions in African Literature’, in the university that is considered a global hub of narrative medicine.
-She has equally led a research project entitled ‘Literature and Medicine: Nurturing Clinical Empathy and Holistic Care’, and she has a book, currently in press, entitled Applied Global Health Humanities: Readings in the Global Anglophone Novel.
-In parallel to her teaching and research in literary studies, and as a teacher of English, Fella Benabed is interested in continuous professional development.
-She obtained DELTA (Diploma in Teaching English to Speakers of Other Languages) from Cambridge University in the UK and UTICEF Master’s degree (UTICEF: Utilisation des Technologies de l’Information et de la Communication dans l’Enseignement et la Formation/The Use of Information and Communication Technologies in Teaching and Training) from Strasbourg University in France.
+Fella Benabed is a professor of global Anglophone literature at the English department of Badji Mokhtar-Annaba University in Algeria.
+In her research, she is interested in the postcolonial, narrative, ecological, and medical approaches to literature.
+She is a US Department of State alumna: she took part in the Study of the United States Institute on Contemporary American Literature, University of Louisville, Kentucky (2011), and she was a Fulbright senior visiting scholar at Columbia University in the city of New York (2021) where she worked on “Nervous Conditions in African Literature.”
+She led a research project entitled “Literature and Medicine: Nurturing Clinical Empathy and Holistic Care,” and she authored a book entitled Applied Global Health Humanities: Readings in the Global Anglophone Novel (De Gruyter, 2024).

 Kristine Muñoz is Professor of Spanish and Director of the Global Health Studies Program at the University of Iowa.
 Her research is centered primarily in urban Colombia, with particular focus on peace education and public memories of conflict.
 Her digital humanities projects include a website designed to circulate counternarratives of Medellín that decenter media glamorization of narcoterrorism, and a curated collection of health narratives in Spanish and English designed for curriculum and instruction.